kvintanaka/SimpleSunSetAndRise/README.md

 sunset-sunrise.org

 # Functionality
-* Getting coordinates data from a city with REST API
+* Get a coordinate data (latitude and longitude) from a city with REST API
-* Get the sunset and sunrise data with REST API
+* Get a sunset and sunrise data with REST API

 # Instruction
 For quick Python installation, you can go to: